 Organisations that transition to flat hierarchies may need to redeploy some of this money into new incentive structures.
 Although, generally flat hierarchies will reduce their labour bill because of the smaller layer of middle management.

-Flatter hierarchies boost autonomy, which is considered a key factor in employee satisfaction in the workplace.
+Flatter hierarchies boost autonomy, which is considered a key factor in employee satisfaction in the workplace and helps to attract and retain talent.
 In flatter organisations, employees are naturally more involved in decision-making as there are fewer managers to defer to.